+When it comes to Type 1 vs. Type 2 diabetes, here are the differences.
 When people talk about the condition diabetes mellitus, they often use just the word “diabetes.”
 However, diabetes mellitus describes several types of conditions in which a child may develop high blood sugar (blood glucose).
-There are two main types of diabetes, Type 1 and Type 2.
-What’s the difference between Type 1 and Type 2 diabetes?

 Type 1 diabetes definition